 Why People Pay Real Money for an Original Tattoo Design

 Tattoos last forever.
 Or at least until the very end of the line.
-So the question isn’t really “how much should this cost?”
+So the real question isn’t “how much should this cost?”
 It’s “what do I want to carry on my body for the rest of my life?”

 Some are honoring someone they lost.
 A father, a grandmother, a sibling, a child.
 They want a piece that holds the weight of that love without looking like every other memorial tattoo on Instagram.